tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   * Numerical fields should not contain string characters, only digits.

-  * There should not be any duplicate rows in a data set.
+  * There should not be any duplicate rows in a dataset.

 * Data quality rules are also defined by business or functional rules.
 Sometimes data needs to be stored or formatted in a unique way for business needs.
 For example, an international company might store dates as `DD/MM/YYY`, whereas an American company might store dates as `MM/DD/YYYY`.